Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 ### Update the game libraries:
 Acording to [this thread](https://forums.rpgmakerweb.com/index.php?threads/123317), updating `pixi.js` improves performance, though I have not tested this.

-- Open in a terminal in this repo `scripts` folder.
+- Open in a terminal in this repo.

-- Run `./libs-update.sh`.
+- Run `./scripts/libs-update.sh`
     ```
-    ./libs-update.sh path/to/game_dir
+    ./scripts/libs-update.sh path/to/game_dir
     ```
     Note: Most RPG Maker MV games should handle just fine being updated to Pixi v4.8, but should you encounter any issues, fallback to Pixi v4.4.
     - Rename `game_dir/www/js/libs/pixi44.js` to `game_dir/www/js/libs/pixi.js`.